-A pained expression for an instant rested upon his face, and he said, sadly, pausing between the words: "I-Am-The-Man-Who-Did-It."
+A pained expression for an instant rested upon his face, and he said, sadly, pausing between the words: "I-Am-The-Man Who-Did-It."
 "Did what?"
 "Ask not; the manuscript will tell you.
 Be content, Llewellyn, and remember this, that I-Am-The-Man."
-So saying he bade me good-night, opened the door, and disappeared down the broad staircase.
+So saying he bade me good night, opened the door, and disappeared down the broad stair-case.
 One week thereafter he appeared promptly, seated himself, and producing a roll of manuscript, handed it to me, saying, "I am listening; you may begin to read."
-On examination I found each page to be somewhat larger than a sheet of letter-paper, with the written matter occupying a much smaller space, so as to leave a wide white border.
+On examination I found each page to be somewhat larger than a sheet of letter paper, with the written matter occupying a much smaller space, so as to leave a wide white border.
 One hundred pages were in the package.
-The last sentence ending abruptly indicated that my guest did not expect to complete his task in one evening, and, I may anticipate by saying that with each successive interview he drew about the same amount of manuscript from his bosom.
-Upon attempting to read the writing I at first found myself puzzled by a style of chirography very peculiar and characteristic, but execrably bad.
+The last sentence ending abruptly indicated that my guest did not expect to complete his task in one evening, and, I may anticipate by saying that with each successive interview he drew about the same amount of writing from his bosom.
+Upon attempting to read the manuscript I at first found myself puzzled by a style of chirography very peculiar and characteristic, but execrably bad.
 Vainly did I attempt to read it; even the opening sentence was not deciphered without long inspection and great difficulty.
-The old man, to whom I had promised that I would fulfil the task, observing my discomfiture, relieved me of the charge, and without a word of introduction, read fluently as follows: Lead on my friend 5 coins " Lead on to " then underesiles scenes, the accult in service that Have you not learnen that in is an exemply cation querouse? the children was day of instany, the danage of a trucket styr soiend of manaflaired maniges -Rolling a premany inherceive me and law, each menders in ignora my the all fur have very from the way of purchists on the try and of nt, to the present; and all monderful on flecours the printe mind gream is confirmities met according me meet them, in mus himm on Me intimity, FAC-SIMILE OF PAGE OF MANUSCRIPT, REDUCEL THE MANUSCRIPT OF I-AM-THE-MAN.
+The old man, whom I had promised that I would fulfill the task, observing my discomfiture, relieved me of the charge, and without a word of introduction, read fluently as follows: 4 THE MANUSCRIPT OF I-AM-THE-MAN.

-CHAPTER V.
+CHAPTER IV.

-A SEARCH FOR KNOWLEDGE.
-THE ALCHEMISTIC LETTER.
+A SEARCH FOR KNOWLEDGE.-THE ALCHEMISTIC LETTER.